slotThe/slotThe.github.io/about.md

 I'm a PhD student in mathematics at the Technical University of Dresden, Germany.
 In my copious free time[^1] I like to hack on [free software]—especially anything involving [Haskell] or [Emacs]—play the guitar, ride my bike around, or watch classic movies.
+I also spend way too much money on (good) coffee and tea.

 My work in mathematics can broadly be characterised under the term "category theory and its applications".
 In particular, I like thinking